White River National Forest

 National Register 5/12/1975, 5PT.33

 The building, which rises three stories in height, was dedicated as a Presbyterian Church in March 1891.
 Walls are of random coursed, rough cut sandstone.
-Somewhat fortress like in overall appearance, the facade is dominated by a large corner bell tower that is cylindrical in form and topped with a bell shaped roof.
+Somewhat fortress like in overall appearance, the façade is dominated by a large corner bell tower that is cylindrical in form and topped with a bell shaped roof.
 A heavy slightly pointed arch of stone defines the main entry.
 The top of the arch is filled with a floral fresco carved from a sandstone slab.
 Gables extend from the steeply pitched hipped roof.
+(1974 photograph.)

 700 S. Aspen St. (Willoughby Park)